studio-thgie/jache.re/notes/jachere-publishing.md

 date: 2022-04-17
 ---
 # Jachère Deployment and Publishing
 As of April 2022, [jache.re](https://jache.re) is running on a Raspberry Pi 4, served as static files through [Nginx](https://www.nginx.com).
-The content of la Jachère is managed and collaboratively edited through a [git repository](https://github.com/thgie/jache.re), currently residing at Github.
+The content of la Jachère is managed and collaboratively edited through a [git repository](https://git.sr.ht/~thgie/jache.re), currently residing at [sourcehut](https://sourcehut.org/).

 The deployment is triggered by a git hook, which is a bash script that is run at a specific event in the git process.
 In this case it is the post-merge event/hook, which is triggered after a pull and merge.